Cell Modules for Type $A$ Webs: Abstract

 \section{Abstract}

 We examine the cell modules for the category of type $A_n$ webs and their natural cellular forms.
-We modify the bases of these modules, as described by Elias, to obtain an orthogonal basis of each cell module.
+We modify the bases of these modules, as prescribed by Elias, to obtain an orthogonal basis of each cell module.
 Hence, we calculate the determinant of the Gram matrix with respect to such bases.

-These Gram determinants are given in terms of intersection forms, computed from certain traces of clasps --- higher order Jones-Wenzl morphisms.
-Additionally, the modified basis is constructed using these clasps, and each clasp is constructed using traces of smaller clasps.
+These Gram determinants are given in terms of intersection forms, computed from certain traces of clasps, namely higher order Jones-Wenzl morphisms.
+Additionally, this modified basis is constructed using these clasps, and each clasp is constructed using traces of smaller clasps.

 In \cite{elias_2015}, Elias conjectures a value for these intersection forms and verifies it in types $A_1$, $A_2$ and $A_3$.
-This paper concludes with a proof of the conjecture in type $A_n$.
+This paper concludes with a proof of the conjecture for all type $A_n$.